anu-xr/CSDT/README.md

 ## About

-- Sites create a `ConnectionManager` object, then use it as an API to send or recieve information from other pages that also implement it.
+- Sites import the `CSDT` object, then use it as an API to send or recieve information from other pages that also implement it.

 - [yjs](https://github.com/yjs/yjs#readme) can be used to synchronize data - allowing for easy to use, real-time coordination between the sites.